cloudfoundry-tutorials/edx/content/developer-concerns/services.md

 ### The Marketplace

 The 'marketplace' lists available services and is where developers can see services they can provision on-demand.
-You saw this in the Katacoda tutorial when you ran `cf marketplace` or `cf m`.
+You saw this in the Killercoda tutorial when you ran `cf marketplace` or `cf m`.
 The marketplace is established by Cloud Foundry operators and, therefore will vary depending on what instance of Cloud Foundry you are using.
-For example, in the Katacoda tutorial, the Cloud Foundry instance only contained a single service offering.
+For example, in the Killercoda tutorial, the Cloud Foundry instance only contained a single service offering.

 In the marketplace, developers will see the list of services available broken down into tiered offerings called plans.
 A plan is a specific offering that can be instantiated.
 Plans enable different configurations or levels of service to be offered.
 For example, a database service may contain a plan that creates a single database instance in a shared cluster, a plan to provide a dedicated database instance, and a plan to provide a highly available database cluster.
 Operators can configure chargeback models for these plans.